 Immediate income is not a luxury in reentry — it is a stabilizing force that allows people to meet basic needs, engage in employment and training, and avoid crisis-driven decisions.
-As part of Opportunity 2030, CEO is working to make cash assistance a core pillar of America’s reentry infrastructure.
+For individuals returning from incarceration, immediate assistance and income earned through paid training is often the difference between dropping out and completing a pathway to a quality, high-wage job.
+As part of Opportunity 2030, CEO is working to make income support a core pillar of America’s reentry infrastructure.

 Stability Shapes Outcomes